Here is a chronological summary of key actions that got the Carmel Valley Recreation and Park District to where it is today. Please enjoy!

-Sometime around 2006, 2007, or 2008, Youth Center (former board member Nick Craft indicates Youth Center board president Tom Crow was the lead) made the decision not to renew the lease.
-An unsigned lease in the file shows that the 1,277 acres added in 1994 were included and that Park District was responsible for utilities and all rental income retained by Park District.
-But lease never signed and Park District and Youth Center each on their own regarding maintenance, utilities, and insurance.
+Sometime in the 2006-2008 timeframe, the Youth Center (former board member Nick Craft indicates Youth Center board president Tom Crow was the lead) made the decision not to renew the lease.
+An unsigned lease in the file shows that the 1.277 acres added in 1994 were included and that the Park District was responsible for utilities and all rental income retained by Park District.
+But this lease was never signed and the Park District and Youth Center were therefore each on their own regarding maintenance, utilities, and insurance for their respective properties.

 During 2008-2010 Park District replaced pathways ($54,000), constructed a new 28 space parking lot ($110,000), graded and chip sealed the dirt parking lot ($36,000), and constructed new pathways around the Activity House ($12,000) with funds coming from a 2002 State Parks $220,000 Per Capita Grant.

 In early 2022, the District received notice of receiving two California State Parks grants funded by Proposition 68 in the amounts of $250,000 (RIRE grant) and $177,952 (Per Capita Grant) respectively.
 These state grants are intended to support the renovation, repair, and/or replacement of park district facilities.